 The Random Access procedure described in this subclause is initiated by the MAC entity itself or by RRC for the events in accordance with TS 38.300 [2].
-There is only one Random Access procedure ongoing at any point in time in a MAC entity.
+There is at most one Random Access procedure ongoing at any point in time in a MAC entity and it is left for UE implementation how to maintain this property.
 The Random Access procedure on an SCell other than PSCell shall only be initiated by network (i.e. non-contention based random access procedure).

 Editor's note: The case where the RA procedure is initiated by PDCCH order is NOT captured for the time being, and RAN2 waits for RAN1 progress.
 Also, the above network can be replaced by PDCCH order later.

-Editor's note: There is only one Random Access procedure ongoing at any point in time in a MAC entity but it is still FFS if it is up to UE implementation which RA procedure should be stopped or if we need to have any form of prioritization.

 RRC configures the following parameters for the random access procedure: